elastest/full-teaching-experiment/README.md

 - Teachers have an advanced system for attaching **files** to a course.
 They can customize groups of files, name them as they want and reorder them at any moment.
 The uploading process has been greatly simplified.

+- FullTeaching uses [OpenVidu](http://openvidu.io) technology to provide video-conference capabilities.
+Teachers can initialize a class and every student invited can connect and see the teacher in real time.
+FullTeaching also allows students to intervene during the class (the teacher must authorize it first).

 *Dashboard: all your courses and your calendar*
 <p align="center"><img src="https://github.com/pabloFuente/full-teaching/blob/master/ReadmeImages/dashboard.png?raw=true"/></p>